benem3000/mcspatched/README.md

 _Version numbers should align with Bazzite stable releases.
 Alternate versions for deck, nvidia, etc not yet available but are planned_

+## This is currently for desktop AMD or Intel gpus only.
+Gnome, steam deck, and other special versions not yet available.

 ## Installation

 ### 1. Rebase to the Unsigned Image